 sort of thing (I cover tricks using indexed optics in my book).
 We can

-stash a value into the index using selfIndex
+stash a value into the index using selfIndex, and

 it'll be carried alongside the rest of your computation for you!
 There's